Getting Started at Southeast Community College

 - Courses must be of three (3) or more credit hours from an accredited postsecondary institution with a grade of “C” or better in each of the areas of English and/or math.

-- English and mathematics courses must meet the minimum program requirements.
+- English and mathematics coursework must meet the minimum program requirements.

 - For developmental coursework, mathematics courses that have been completed within the last three (3) years and English courses that have been completed within the last five (5) years with a grade of “C” or better may be used to fulfill course prerequisites.